ThanosKarousos/hello-world/README.md

 # hello-world
 This is a basic "hello-world" repository.

-I am a software engineer student, who wants to expand on his knowledge.
+I am a software engineer student.